Department of Health

 Key messages

-• People with a mental illness may need to be taken to or from a hospital or mental health service.
+- People with a mental illness may need to be taken to or from a designated mental health service or any other place as provided by the Mental Health and Wellbeing Act 2022 (the Act).

-People with a mental illness may need to be taken to or from a hospital or mental health service.
-Transport choices should be appropriate to the person and their circumstances and should use the least restrictive option possible.
+People with a mental illness may need to be taken to or from a designated mental health service or any other place as provided by the Act.
+Transport should be health led and take the least restrictive approach possible wherever reasonably practicable in the circumstances.

-Ambulances provide emergency transport, while other options depend on the amount of support required by the patient.
+Ambulances provide emergency transport, while other options depend on the amount of support required by the person with a mental illness.

 In many cases a person with a mental illness can be safely transported by private car, in a mental health service vehicle or by non-emergency patient transport.
 However, where this is not safe, Ambulance Victoria is responsible for providing transport.

-The Act sets out who can apprehend and transport people with a mental illness and the actions they can take.
+The Act sets out specific authorised persons, including registered paramedics employed by Ambulance Victoria, who can take a person into care and control under section 241 to provide transport for people with a mental illness and the actions they can take.

 Transport options